bgmnt/faderfox-dj-44/README.md

 this is about mapping a midi dj controller for the use in the dj software mixxx 2.1 and upwards.

-mapping is 90 percent complete - loop encoders and vu meters are not working. javascript is needed here - and i need help.
+mapping is 90 percent complete - loop encoders and vu meters are not working, while simple setting a loop and shorting it works. javascript is needed here - and i need help.

 basic mapping is done via a xml file.